ezralanglois/arachnid/docs/attribution.rst

 Any other questions about this icon set please contact mjames@gmail.com

-Orbweaver Logo
+Logo
 ---------------

-The autopart.orbweaver logo is adopted from a photo taken by Louise Docker from Sydney, Australia and is license under CC 2.0.
+The Arachnid Logo was a collaborative effort conceptualized by Nam Ho, Joachim Frank and Melissa Thomas.
+The final product was designed by Melissa Thomas.

 Open source software
 ======================